s-t-e-f/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the add operation works:
 ![add_png](puml_img/Add.png)
-> The arrow pointing from :CommandHandler to :Project should be pointed at the middle of :project.
-However, due to
+> The arrow pointing from <<Class>>:ResourceManager to :Project should be pointed at the middle of :project.
+However,
-> limitation of PlantUML, the arrow is pointed at the left-hand corner of :Project.
+> due to limitation of PlantUML, the arrow is pointed at the left-hand corner of :Project.

 > projectInStorage:Project represents a project that is already existing in the project list of the program.